|Based in||British Virgin Islands|

 - Surfshark Search – The real incognito mode for searches you don’t want anyone to see.

-You can see these features on the checkout page and they can be activated with one click.
+You can see these features on the checkout page and they can be incorporated into your VPN subscription.

 You may find this package to be useful and worth the monthly (added) price.
 However, there are many different private search engines available that are free of charge.
 There are also identity theft protection services, but they can be quite expensive.

 10. Excellent prices and money-back guarantee

 Surfshark is probably the cheapest VPN that I would still consider to be a high-quality service.
 It is a great value at only $2.49 per month with the two-year plan.
 So your total price is only $59.76 for a two-year subscription.